hendrtd/engr-1110/docs/modules/m0/hands-on/canvas.md

       organized into course grading categories.
 Notice that the weight of each category is displayed.
     - Click in the *Search for Assignment* text box and search for a particular item.
-For example, enter "Exam 1" in the search box and press the Enter key.
+For example, enter "Pre-Survey" in the search box and press the Enter key.

 1. Click on **Grades** in the left menu.
 This page in Canvas allows you to check